phyloref/phyloref.github.io/_posts/blog/2017-12-19-Phenoscape-hackathon.md

 Why is ther a need to match the two taxonomies, namely, VTO and OTT?
 Phenoscape contains trait (phenotypic) data, anchored to taxonomic names and  comparative analyses require phylogenetic trees.

-Throughout the four-day workshp, a recurring theme is taxonomy.
-XXX
+Throughout the four-day workshp, a recurring theme is reconciling taxonomies.